russellmatt66/GPU-samples/BinarySearch/README.md

 # Current Tasks
 (1) Write Python to analyze kernel benchmarking data (2) Run kernel parameter sweep on RTX 2060
+(3) For large data volumes, the output from the CUDA timer library is incoherent, therefore implement an ML model to predict the execution configuration performance

 # Directory Structure
 binarysearch.cu